rasvia/FINS-HelpingDoc/Getting Started with Lab Servers/Access Lab Testing Server.md

 ## Getting Access to Lab Testing Server
-Our lab has three small servers with 1 GPU each for small jobs or testing codes, just in case Hipergator is in maintenance.
+Our lab has three small servers with 1 GPU each for small jobs or test runs, just in case Hipergator is in maintenance.

 To access the servers, you can ssh to the server with the following commands:
 * To access server 1: `ssh login@ece-woodard-vlnxgpu1.ad.ufl.edu`